clayallsopp/motion-screenshots/README.md

   # at some point in the future (i.e. a timer, network calls, etc)
   # Invoke `#ready!` to take the shot
   async_screenshot "profile" do
+    ready_delay 3 # delays the screenshot to 3 seconds after ready! is called

     before do
       App.delegate.table_view_controller.selectRowAtIndexPath(
         NSIndexPath.indexPathForRow(0, inSection: 1),